 There are several swimming or floating spots in the summer, which are open year round.

-In the summer you can either swim or stroll and have a picnic enjoying the view at Cathedral Beach with the stunning view of El Capitan.
+During the summer you can either swim or stroll.
+Or have a picnic enjoying the view at Cathedral Beach with the stunning view of El Capitan.

 We stopped here for a family picture with El Capitan in the back and checked out Yosemite waterfalls.
 The boys enjoyed a mock sword-stick fight as you can see below.